 We propose a training objective that synthesizes a large set of fine-grained domains to train the model on.
 Formally, our aim is to partition the training dataset ${\cal D}_T$ into groups $({\cal B}^1, \ldots {\cal B}^B)$ such that each group represents a self-similar pseudo-domain:

 Computationally, the inner term can be implemented as a single batch and computed efficiently without the need for separate hard negatives ($\mathcal{H}$).
-Ideally we want groups that are as challenging as possible. \citet{zhang2021understandingnce} show that increasing the partition term improves the contrastive approximation to the maximum likelihood the gradient.
-We can formalize the search for the most difficult configuration of batches as an optimization problem:
+Ideally we want groups that are as challenging as possible. \citet{zhang2021understandingnce} show that increasing the partition term improves the contrastive approximation to the maximum likelihood of the gradient.
+We can formalize this search for the most difficult configuration of batches as an optimization problem:

-Solving this combinatorial objective exactly is intractable, but we can treat approximate a solution using clustering.
-We first move from a maximization to a minimization by replacing the two dot products with L$_2$, i.e. $m((d,q), (d', q')) = ||\phi(d) - \psi(q')|| + ||\phi('d) - \psi(q)||$ which is equivalent for normalized embeddings.
-We then note that treated as symmetric pairs, this term obeys the triangle inequality for any other pair $m$ i.e:
+Solving this combinatorial objective exactly is intractable, but we can approximate a solution using clustering.
+We first move from a maximization to a minimization by replacing the two dot products with L$_2$ distance $m((d,q), (d', q')) = ||\phi(d) - \psi(q')|| + ||\phi('d) - \psi(q)||$ (which is equivalent for normalized embeddings).
+We then note when that treated as symmetric pairs, this term obeys the triangle inequality for any other pair $m$:

 This implies that the following centroid-based objective represents an upper-bound on our original objective: